Struggling with mealtimes? We can help.

 Our comprehensive feeding assessment helps us understand your child’s unique needs and challenges around mealtimes.
 We use a structured, evidence-based approach to gather a full picture of their feeding skills, sensory responses, and mealtime experiences.

-• The information gathered in the pre-assessment questionnaire, completed by parents, will help us to understand your child’s feeding history and current challenges.
+- Analysis of a pre-assessment questionnaire completed by parents will help us to understand your child’s feeding history and current challenges.

-• Mealtime Video Analysis – Parents provide a video of a typical mealtime, allowing us to observe their child’s eating habits in a familiar setting.
+- Mealtime Video Analysis – you film a 'typical' mealtime, allowing us to observe their child’s eating habits in a familiar setting.

-• Food Diary Review – A record of what your child eats over several days helps us assess their diet variety, intake and mealtime patterns.
+- Food Diary Review – you record what your child eats over several days, helping us assess their diet variety, intake and mealtime patterns.

-Our goal is to provide families with a clear understanding of their child’s feeding difficulties and a pathway to progress.
+Our goal is to provide families with a clear understanding of your child’s feeding difficulties and a pathway to progress.

 Each session is personalised to your child’s needs, helping them progress at their own pace.
 We also provide parents with practical strategies to support their child’s feeding development at home.